Duration: 2024 – 2030

 Single-shot readout and coherent manipulation of spins in CMOS devices for quantum technologies

 Scalability is one main challenge in the field of quantum computation.
 Therefore, qubits compatible with CMOS (complementary-metal-oxide- semiconductor) fabrication techniques would be the ultimate solution to scale up qubit systems.
-While silicon fabrication in small scale lacks in accuracy, necessary for these devices, processes developed for industrial 300 mm wafer achieve high accuracy and reliability.
+While silicon fabrication in small scale lacks in accuracy, necessary for these devices, processes developed in industrial 300 mm founderies achieve high accuracy and reliability.
 Therefore, the devices are fabricated in a semi-industrial cleanroom at the CEA-LETI.

 Our objective is to develop scalable methods to read and manipulate spin qubits in fast and efficient way.